shakajones/batchstrip/.github/ISSUE_TEMPLATE/documentation.md

 **Create Cards:**

 - List of cards that should be written after this ticket is completed.
+If none, remove associated label.